Customer.io Pipelines API

 Alias

 The Alias method combines two previously unassociated user identities.
-Some destinations automatically reconcile profiles with different identifiers based on whether you send anonymousId, userId, or another trait that the destination expects to be unique.
-But for destinations that don’t, you may need to send alias requests to do this.
+Some integrations automatically reconcile profiles with different identifiers based on whether you send anonymousId, userId, or another trait that the integration expects to be unique.
+But for integrations that don’t, you may need to send alias requests to do this.

-In general, you won’t need to use the alias call; we try to handle user identification gracefully, so that you don’t need to merge profiles.
-But you may need to send alias calls to manage user identities in some destinations.
+In general, you won’t need to use the alias call; we try to handle user identification gracefully so you don’t need to merge profiles.
+But you may need to send alias calls to manage user identities in some data-out integrations.

 For example, in Mixpanel it’s used to associate an anonymous user with an identified user once they sign up.